lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 ### Option: `mariadb_server_args` (optional)

 Some users have experienced [errors][migration-issues] during Home Assistant schema updates on large databases.
 Defining the recommended parameters can help if there is RAM available.

 Example: `--innodb_buffer_pool_size=512M`

+**Note:** This is an in-memory database, it will never get too large.
+The option is here to be compatible with the official add-on.

 ## Home Assistant Configuration